 If you think about it, it makes no sense adopting new technology or systems or strategy if you don’t know precisely who it is that you are meant to serve in your community.

-In my experience, most practices use the ‘fog or heart beat test’ to select clients.
+In my experience, many practices use the ‘fog or heart beat test’ to select clients.

 If you have a heart beat or can fog up a mirror with your breath then you’re in.
 And as a result, what you end up with is a ‘vegetable soup’ as your client mix.